sadighian/crypto-rl/data_recorder/connector_components/README.md

 **or** sell orders through implementing the `./price_level.py` class.

 ### 2.2 Client
-This class is responsible for creating websocket connections to an exchange endpoint.
+This class is responsible for creating WebSocket connections to an exchange endpoint.

 ### 2.3 Order Book